What Mattress Thickness Should I Buy?

-Most people prefer the top of their mattress to be about 25 inches from the floor.
+Most people prefer the top of their mattress to be about 25” from the floor.
 At this height, you can sit on the edge of the bed with your feet on the floor.
 Shorter people may want a lower bed, while those who are taller may prefer more height.
-When mattress shopping for couples, always go with the preferences of the shorter person.
+If you're looking for an option for couples, always go with the preferences of the shorter person.

 How do I measure mattress thickness?

-Using a ruler for better accuracy, measure from the bottom of the mattress to the crown, which is higher than the top seam.
+Using a ruler, measure from the bottom of the mattress to the crown, which is higher than the top seam.
 If you have a pillow top mattress, you can lay a yardstick across the mattress with the end sticking over the edge, so it is level with the crown.
 Then, measure from the bottom of the mattress up to the yardstick.

 To determine overall bed height, measure the height of the foundation or box spring, if you have one.
-If the mattress you want to buy is thicker than your current one and you want the same overall height, then you'll need to adjust the bed foundation.
+If the product you want to buy is thicker than your current mattress, and you want the same overall height, then you'll need to purchase a lower bed base.

 How thick is an average mattress?

-For mattresses that are not hybrids, 9-10 inches is the average thickness.
-The standard mattress thickness of a hybrid model is 11 to 13 inches.
+The average thickness for an all-foam mattress is 9-10”.
+Meanwhile, the standard thickness of a hybrid model is 11 to 13”.
 Purple mattresses are considered to be average in thickness.

-Mattress thickness size is only one dimension of a mattress.
-Horizontal dimensions for each mattress size are standardized.
-Full size is always 54” wide x 76” long, regardless of how thick or thin it is, while mattress thickness depends on the specific model.
+Mattress thickness is only one dimension of a mattress.
+The horizontal dimensions for each mattress size are standardized.
+The full size is always 54” wide x 76” long, regardless of how thick or thin it is.
+Mattress thickness depends on the specific model.

 How deep is a standard mattress?